 High-contrast – grabs attention.
 White on black or any intense color works well to create interest and draw attention.

 Good design – makes use of both positive and negative space.
 Basically, positive space includes letters and images.
 Alternately, negative space includes everything around and in between.
 Unfortunately, the most common mistake is cramming too much information into a design, leaving no room for contrast, let alone organization.

 Font selection – can make or break a sign design.
 We use different fonts that look good together.
 For example, we use one font for the main message and another for a secondary message.
 However, never more than three fonts on a sign.

 Kerning – the space between letters – is an important design element.
 All letters are not the same design.
 Therefore, they need to be organized, sized and spaced appropriately.

 Below – a well-designed Paxton sign that achieves all aspects of good design: Contrast, color, fonts, and kerning.
 It’s finished off with an overall pleasing shape, a faux leather background, interesting art elements, set inside a faux stone monument wall.

 Good sign design makes a difference

 Well-designed signs should have good balance between white space and other sign elements.
-Overly cluttered signs are difficult to read, as in the green example, pictured.
+Overly cluttered signs are difficult to read, as in the red example, pictured.
 Too much information causes viewers to miss the message entirely.
 The poor use of font styles, white space and messy grouping of related elements makes this sign difficult to read.

 Signs that mean business